-In all-stop mode (see Section 5.4.1 [All-Stop Mode], page 65), may resume only one thread, or all threads, depending on the value of the 'scheduler-locking' variable.
-If

-'--all' is specified, all threads will be resumed.
+In all-stop mode (see Section 5.4.1 [All-Stop Mode], page 66), may resume only one thread, or all threads, depending on the value of the 'scheduler-locking' variable.
+If '--all' is specified, all threads (in all inferiors) will be resumed.
 The '--all' option is ignored in all-stop mode.
 If the '--thread-group' options is specified, then all threads in that thread group are resumed.